 But that’s not what its brand stands for.
 Family friendly, yes.
 But it’s a romance channel, filled with romantic comedies of just about every type and plot.
 Its theme is “The Heart of TV.”

 That’s why it made so much sense for Zola to advertise on it.
 Wedding planning fits exactly into the content the channel offers.
 Responding so harshly to one ad of a six-ad campaign does not fit into its true brand meaning.

-Brands, and not just the Hallmark Channel, should always note that their audiences carry the brand meaning.
+Brands, and not just the Hallmark Channel, should always note that their Guidelines to Steal Market Share.
 Not the brand itself.
 If you’re the number one cable channel for women between 25 and 54 (as Hallmark claims), One Million Moms does not reflect the core beliefs of your total audience.

 Hallmark tweeted an apology over the weekend, saying it “will be working with GLAAD to better represent the LGBTQ community across our portfolio of brands” and putting the ads back on the air.

 So, maybe like so many of its movies, there’s a happy ending to all this after all.